IABTechLab/uid2docs/v1/guides/publisher-client-side.md

-[UID2 Documentation](../../README.md) > v1 > Integration Guides > Publisher Integration Guide
+[UID2 Documentation](../../README.md) > v1 > [Integration Guides](README.md) > Publisher Integration Guide

 # Overview

-Following is the Lifecycle for User establishing UID2 on publisher and how it integrates with RTB.
+The following integration workflow is the lifecycle for a user establishing a UID2 token with a publisher and how the UID2 token integrates with the RTB bid stream.

 ![Publisher Flow](publisher-flow-mermaid.png)

-### Steps
+## Integration Steps

-Steps 3, 4, 5-1, 6, 7-2 are integration points for Publisher.
+Publisher-specific workflows are covered in steps 3, 4, 5-1, 6, 7-2.

-## 3 Generate UID2

-Identity tokens can be established either by using a UID2 Enabled SSO or for Publisher to generate Identity themselves via  [/token/generate](../endpoints/get-token-generate.md) endpoint as part of user authentication.

-## 4 UID Set for User
+### 3. Generate a UID2 token for an authenticated user.

+There are two ways for publishers to establish identity for a user with UID2.
+The first way is to integrate with a UID2-enabled single-sign-on provider.
+The second way is for a publisher to generate UID2 tokens themselves.

+This article focuses on publishers who want to generate UID2 tokens themselves.

+Publishers can generate a UID2 identity token when a user authenticates using the  [GET /token/generate](../endpoints/get-token-generate.md) endpoint.

+### 4. Set a user's UID2 tokens in their browser using the client-side SDK.

-Once UID2 tokens are returned from the step above, they should be passed on to the [UID2 Client Library](../sdks/client-side-identity-v1.md) using the mechanism below.
-This ensures that UID2 tokens are available for the user until they logout.
+Send returned UID2 tokens from step 3 to the [UID2 client-side identity SDK](../sdks/client-side-identity-v1.md).

+The mechanism below ensures that UID2 tokens are available for the user until they logout.

 ```java
 <script>